Our jewellery is handmade by talented artisans and built to last. With proper care, it should last you a lifetime.

 If you find that your brass jewellery has become very tarnished and soapy water alone doesn’t help, then try tomato ketchup.
 Yes really - ketchup!

 The acid from the tomatoes will gently clean the brass without causing any damage.
-Use your fingers to apply the tomato ketchup all over your jewellery – you can also use the corner of a cloth to rub gently.
+Use and old toothbrush to gently scrub the tomato ketchup all over your jewellery – you can also use the corner of a cloth to rub gently.

-If the tarnish is very stubborn, leave the ketchup on the jewellery for a few minutes before rubbing with a cloth.
+If the tarnish is very stubborn, leave the ketchup on the jewellery for a few minutes before giving it a gentle scrub.
 Once the colour has returned, rinse thoroughly with water and mild soap, then use a soft cloth to make sure it’s completely dry and that should do the trick!

 Being a natural material, horn does not tarnish but it may collect dirt over time.